SquadcastHub/squadcasthub.github.io/pages/mydoc/slo_basics.md

 ### End Users

-No matter the product, end users have expectations for the quality of service they receive.
+No matter what product, end users have expectations for the quality of service they receive.
 While you could use support tickets or incident pages to gauge how unhappy your customers are, you shouldn’t solely rely on them for making product decisions as they do not comprehensively capture your end user experience.

 SLOs help you figure out the right balance between product innovation (which will help you provide greater value to your end users, but runs the risk of breaking things) and reliability (which will keep those users happy).
 Your error budgets dictate the amount of unreliability that can be afforded for development work before your end users are likely to experience a degradation in quality of service.